 Your WI is what you make it.

-WI membership runs from January to December and costs £42.00 for 2019 - pro-rata fees apply for new ladies joining at certain points in the year.
-We currently have a waiting list to join - so if you are interested please email us at firstname.lastname@example.org.
+WI membership runs from January to December and costs £43.00 for 2020 - pro-rata fees apply for new ladies joining at certain points in the year.
+We have had to close our waiting list due to demand but if you fancy setting up another local WI group, Hampshire Federation will be more than happy to assist you

 You can come to one of our meetings as a guest for 3 meetings at a cost of £4.00.
 As places are limited you will need to book in advance.